-“The gene therapy is a method used to treat genetic disorders by introducing a wild type gene in place the faulty gene into the affected cell using a vector.”
+“The gene therapy is a method used to treat genetic disorders by introducing a new gene in place of the faulty gene.
+Vectors are used to transfer a gene.”

 The gene therapy is one of the challenging ongoing research in genetics, yet it is most promising.

-So many other disorders are adding every day in the list of gene therapy and that is why a successful gene targeting technology, a gene therapy, is a must needed technology in forthcoming years for mankind.
+Various different monogenic and polygenic disorders are evolving every day that is why a successful gene targeting technology- a gene therapy, is a must needed technology in forthcoming years for mankind.

 - History of Gene therapy

 - What is gene therapy?